 9.6 Interoperability

-Interoperability principles determine priority in display of elements so that important image elements, such a depth numerals, are no obscured by current vectors.
+Interoperability principles determine priority in display of elements so that important image elements, such as depth numerals, are not obscured by current vectors.
 Surface current portrayal will conform to interoperability rules as they are established.

 Symbol Priority

+Details about symbol priority will be determined in accordance with S-100 standards when they are developed.

-For example, when an S-111 dataset is displayed, symbols from the S-101 ECDIS nautical charting suite must not be displayed.
+One example involves the use of the older charting symbol for currents.
+When an S-111 dataset is displayed, symbols from the S-101 ECDIS nautical charting suite, in the area where the new data is displayed, must not be displayed.
 Such symbols include those for tidal stream tables (plus their points and boundary areas), flood and ebb tide stream arrows and their values and boundary areas, and other symbols for rip currents, eddies, breakers, and non-tidal currents.

 Colour Discrimination

 Another criterion is that the arrows colours be distinct when displayed against a background of similar colour.
-Table 9.4 shows the background colours for various water depth types, and Figure 9.9 shows typical arrows for the nine speed bands.
+Table 9.6 shows the background colours for various water depth types, and Figure 9.9 shows typical arrows for the nine speed bands.
 The black arrow border allows the arrow symbol to stand out against the blue and green backgrounds.